 New election security challenges

-Indeed, while special prosecutor Robert Mueller completed his report to the U.S. attorney general into what happened in the 2016 presidential election and many in Congress wait to receive it, local officials must focus on how to run a secure, accurate election in 2020.
+Indeed, while special prosecutor Robert Mueller completed his report to the U.S. attorney general into Russian interference in the 2016 presidential election and Congress is debating what to do with it, local officials must focus on how to run a secure, accurate election in 2020.

 Even in the best of times, running elections is a daunting task.

 On the front end, they must maintain the voter registration files, train and recruit poll workers, arrange polling places, ensure the right ballot goes out to every voter, get voting machines tested and approved.
 After polls close, they must keep ballots secure, then count and announce the votes accurately in a reasonable amount of time and, finally certify the results.

 Those are just some of the basics that county election officers have always done.
 But in the 21st century, they face new election security challenges.
 These include the potential hacking of voter registration files, voting machines and even the official registrar of voters websites and social media accounts.